What will I get?

 Can I buy or rent the box?

 We plan to have both buy and rent options for the box (also called an ONT (Optical Network Terminal), or CPE (Customer Premises Equipment).
+Right now, the fiber modem is included with the one time connection fee.

 How long does fiber last?